-- Step 5: If, after receiving a reply form from the program dean, the student is still not satisfied with the resolution, the student must make a written1 request to the program dean to submit the Appeal Form and accompanying documentation to the Academic Appeals Committee.
+Step 5: If, after receiving a reply form from the program dean, the student is still not satisfied with the resolution, the student must make a written1 request to the program dean to submit the Appeal Form and accompanying documentation to the Academic Appeals Committee.
 This written request must occur within one (1) week of receiving the dean's decision.
-The dean will then forward the Appeal Form and all accompanying documentation to the Academic Appeals Committee meeting.
-The Academic Appeals Committee will be reviewed at the next scheduled Academic Appeals Committee meeting.
+The dean will then forward the Appeal Form and all accompanying documentation to the Academic Appeals Committee.
+The student's written request will be reviewed at the next scheduled Academic Appeals Committee meeting.
 The Academic Appeals Committee will hear a presentation by the student of his/her case and will consider the recommendations from Steps 2, 3 and 4.
 The Academic Appeals Committee will then decide the merits of the case.
-The decision of the Academic Appeals Committee will be final. - 1 May be satisfied by use of the eastern.edu email account and becomes a part of the appeals documentation. - 2 If the faculty member involved in the appeal is the departmental chair/program director, the student should go immediately to Step 4. - 3 If the faculty member involved in the appeal is the program dean, the student should go immediately to Step 5. - 4 Semester refers to the period of time in which the course is instructed and evaluated.
+The decision of the Academic Appeals Committee will be final.

+2 If the faculty member involved in the appeal is the departmental chair/program director, the student should go immediately to Step 4.

+3 If the faculty member involved in the appeal is the program dean, the student should go immediately to Step 5.

+4 Semester refers to the period of time in which the course is instructed and evaluated.